How Is Alcohol Removed From Wine? The Winemaker Method

 The Spinning Cone Column: Industry Standard for Premium AF Wine

 The spinning cone column (SCC) has become the dominant technology for serious AF wine.
 Manufactured by Flavourtech, an Australian engineering company, the SCC is a vertical column where alternating fixed cones (attached to the walls) and spinning cones (attached to a central shaft) create thin films of liquid.
-Steam rises through the films, stripping volatile compounds at temperatures as low as 28-38°C.
+Steam rises through the films, stripping volatile compounds at low temperatures.

 The process works in two passes:

-- Alcohol removal.
+2. Alcohol removal.
 The dealcoholised wine (now flat and aromatically weakened) runs through a second pass at higher temperature.
 Alcohol evaporates off.
 What's left is a low-alcohol base.

-- Reunification.
+3. Reunification.
 The captured aromas go back into the dealcoholised base.
 The result, ideally, is a wine that smells and tastes close to the original, minus the alcohol.

 The catch is cost.
 SCC equipment is expensive, and most wineries can't justify installing their own line.
-Many use specialist contract dealcoholisation services — a winery sends its full-strength wine to a facility with SCC equipment, then receives the AF version back for bottling under its own label.
+Many use specialist contract dealcoholisation services.
+A winery sends its full-strength wine to a facility with SCC equipment, then receives the AF version back for bottling under its own label.

 Vacuum Distillation: The Original Method

 The oldest commercial dealcoholisation method is still one of the most widely used.
 Carl Jung, a German winemaker, developed vacuum distillation for wine in 1907.
-The principle is the same as any distillation — alcohol boils at a lower temperature than water, so heat the liquid and the alcohol evaporates first — but with a critical refinement.
+The principle is the same as any distillation: alcohol boils at a lower temperature than water, so heat the liquid and the alcohol evaporates first.
+The refinement is in the pressure.
 Under reduced pressure, alcohol's boiling point drops dramatically.

 Modern vacuum distillation equipment for wine operates at around 30-48°C. At that temperature, alcohol evaporates readily while most aromatic compounds survive.
 The process is slower and less selective than SCC but equipment cost is far lower, which is why vacuum distillation remains the workhorse of mid-market AF wine.

-Packed column vacuum distillation — where the liquid passes through columns filled with packing material that increases surface area — improves efficiency further.
 Some setups capture aroma compounds in a separate condenser and blend them back after alcohol removal, similar to the SCC's two-stage approach.

 Reverse Osmosis and Membrane Methods